79 Group

 The 79 Group was a faction within the Scottish National Party (SNP), named after its year of formation, 1979.
-The group sought to persuade the SNP to take an active left-wing stance, arguing that it would win more support, and were highly critical of the established SNP leaders.
-Although it had a small membership, the group caused sufficient disquiet that it was expelled from the SNP in 1982, although its members were subsequently readmitted and many attained senior positions in the Scottish Government after 2007.
+The group sought to persuade the SNP to take an active left-wing stance, arguing that it would win more support; they were also highly critical of the established SNP leaders.
+Although it had a small membership, the group caused sufficient disquiet that it was expelled from the SNP in 1982.
+Nonetheless, its members were subsequently readmitted and many attained senior positions in the Scottish Government after 2007.
 Alex Salmond, a leading member of the group, later became First Minister from 2007 to 2014.

 Background

 The idea for the 79 Group came from Roseanna Cunningham, then assistant research officer for the SNP, and her brother Chris, during the devolution referendum in early 1979.
 Although a majority of those voting backed devolution in the referendum, the vote was close and crucially the Yes votes did not reach the threshold of 40% of the electorate set by Parliament.
 At the SNP national council meeting a few days after the result of the referendum, Margo MacDonald argued that because working-class Scots had supported devolution and middle-class Scots had opposed, the SNP should aim to build its support among the working-class.

 A group of eight SNP members who shared this opinion met on 10 March 1979.
 Before they could meet again, the SNP lost nine of its 11 seats in the 1979 general election; the poor result prompted a period of internal questioning by many SNP members about the direction the party should take.
 More than 30 attended a second meeting at the Belford Hotel in Edinburgh on 31 May which agreed to set up an "Interim Committee for Political Discussion".
 This interim committee later became the 79 Group.